📌A single person spends around $1,137 per month with rent, or $586 for everyday expenses alone.

 How much is rent in Esztergom?

-In Esztergom's center, a one-bedroom apartment runs about $438 per month.
-Move further out and that drops to around $343.
+A central one-bedroom apartment in Esztergom runs about $438 per month.
+Move further out and that drops to around $340.
 Location makes a big difference here – and furnished places or short-term rentals will cost more on top of these figures.

 Is food expensive in Esztergom?